‘A huge deal’

-Charleston City Council on Tuesday approved the first reading of a measure to use just over $1 million from the city’s Hospitality Fee to support the Ashley River Crossing Project, a plan years in the making to build a bike-pedestrian bridge across the lower Ashley River.
+Charleston City Council last week approved the first reading of a measure to use just over $1 million from the city’s Hospitality Fee to support the Ashley River Crossing Project, a plan years in the making to build a bike-pedestrian bridge across the lower Ashley River.

-The bridge would tie into the West Ashley Greenway and Bikeway, a widely used trail system spanning inner and outer West Ashley.
-The bridge would span less than half a mile of water directly south of the T. Allen Legare Bridge, connecting West Ashley and the peninsula and reducing vehicle traffic.
+The bridge would tie into the West Ashley Greenway and Bikeway, a widely used, nearly eight mile long trail spanning inner and outer West Ashley.
+The bridge would span less than half a mile of water directly south of the T. Allen Legare Bridge, connecting West Ashley and the peninsula and providing a safe, easy way for residents of downtown and West Ashley to get back and forth without cars.

 City leaders aren’t the only people excited to get the project underway.
-Katie Zimmerman, executive director of local mobility advocacy group Charleston Moves, spoke ahead of the council’s vote at Tuesday night’s meeting.
+Katie Zimmerman, executive director of local mobility advocacy group Charleston Moves, spoke ahead of the council’s vote at last week’s meeting.

 Pedestrian safety has been an ongoing discussion in Charleston and South Carolina as a whole.
 Several pedestrian and cyclist deaths are reported every year as people cross bridges with no dedicated pedestrian walkways or bike lanes.
-South Carolina ranked No. 4 in the nation for highest pedestrian deaths in the U.S., according to data from the U.S. Census and the National Highway Traffic Safety Administration compiled in a January report from Car Insurance Comparison.
+South Carolina ranked No. 4 in the nation for highest pedestrian deaths in the U.S., according to data from the U.S. Census and the National Highway Traffic Safety Administration.
+The picture is even more grim for cyclists.
+According to mobility analytics firm Streetlight, in terms of overall serious accidents, South Carolina is the second most dangerous state to ride a bicycle, and 4th in overall fatalities.
+(3.11 pedestrian and 3.5 cyclist deaths per 100k).

-City officials and community leaders have stressed the importance of pedestrian access in curbing these unnecessary deaths.
+City officials and community leaders have both stressed the importance of pedestrian access in curbing these unnecessary injuries and deaths.

 Help the City Paper keep delivering excellence